amalog/scratch/operators.md

 plus A 3 X
 ```

-Using a DSL library for math notation also lets all Amalog implementations to share the same math parser and implementation.
+Using a DSL library for math notation also lets all Amalog implementations share the same math parser and implementation.

 # Examples